Himanshu07-debug/Twitify/README.md

 Feel free to reach out to me at [himanshusharma2002.2000@gmail.com](mailto:himanshusharma2002.2000@gmail.com) or connect with me on [LinkedIn](https://www.linkedin.com/in/himanshu-sharma-dev).

-Thank you for checking out Elite-Short!
+Thank you for checking out Twitify!
 If you have any feedback or suggestions, feel free to open an issue or make a pull request.

 Happy coding! 😊